-You must also pay PST on software, unless a specific exemption applies (e.g. custom software).
-For more information, please see Bulletin PST 105, Software.
+You must also pay PST on the following.

+- Software, unless a specific exemption applies (e.g. custom software).
+For more information, see Bulletin PST 105, Software. - Related services you purchase for your own equipment, such as repairs to your office equipment.
+For more information, see Bulletin PST 301, Related Services.

-If the supplier does not charge you PST on the above items, you must self-assess and remit the PST due on your next PST return.
+If the supplier does not charge you PST on the above items, you must self-assess (pay directly to us) the PST due on your next PST return.
 If you do not have a PST number, you must self-assess the PST due using a Casual Remittance Return (FIN 405) on or before the last day of the month following the month you obtained the taxable items.
-For example, if you purchase a taxable item in July, you must file the return and pay the PST no later than August 31.
+For example, if you purchase a taxable item in July, you must file your return and pay the PST no later than August 31.